-B) DIVISIONAL PLANS SHOULD BE CONSISTENT WITH THE INSTITUTION'S OVERARCHING LONG-RANGE PLAN
+B) DIVISIONAL PLANS SHOULD BE CONSISTENT WITH THE OBJECTIVES OF TOWARDS 2030

-In order for the University to attain its vision and goals, divisional academic plans in a tri-campus context must align with the directions set out in the current overarching Institutional Plan.
+Towards 2030: A Third Century of Excellence at the University of Toronto involved a process of broad consultation across the University.
+The resulting document outlines the long-term vision and goals for the University of Toronto.
+In order for the University to attain these goals, divisional academic plans in a tri-campus context must align with the directions set out in Towards 2030.